Youth in Government Day

 - Sherriff’s Office

-From 8:30 a.m. – 1:30 p.m. the youth went out tours to different sites of the county campus, worked on a scavenger questionnaire, won prizes for their thoughtful questions and engagement in the discussions, and directly interviewed county staff.
+From 8:30 a.m. – 1:30 p.m. the youth went on tours to different sites of the county campus, worked on a scavenger questionnaire, won prizes for their thoughtful questions and engagement in the discussions, and directly interviewed county staff.

 The event was held in conjunction with Public Service Recognition Week which is about celebrating public service careers.
 See an article written by Gold County Media about the experience.